Kroenke Sports & Entertainment: Sports teams

+from Arte Moreno.
+The deal is expected to close in 2027.

 Esports

 In late 2017, KSE developed an esports team franchise in the newly founded Overwatch League, named the Los Angeles Gladiators, that began their inaugural season later that year on December 6.
 In August 2019, Activision Blizzard announced that KSE had bought a franchise slot in the upcoming Call of Duty League (a franchise league).
 Like the company's Overwatch League franchise, the franchise was based in Los Angeles and known as the Los Angeles Guerrillas.

 In November 2021, KSE rebranded their esports division as "The Guard", fielding a roster in the first-person shooter game, VALORANT.
 On February 22, 2023, "The Guard" laid off all employees in their content, social, talent, and creative teams.
 On August 29, 2023, "The Guard" parted ways with their Valorant team, marking their exit from competitive Valorant esports.
 The Los Angeles Gladiators later folded after the end of the 2023 Overwatch League season, along with the league itself.
 In September 2024, the Los Angeles Guerrillas were sold to French esports organization Gentle Mates, with the announcement of the sale made on December 4 prior to the start of the 2025 Call of Duty League season.